Xolof/strapi-0/README.md

 9. In the file `create-script.js`, change `numPosts` to the number of posts to create.
-If Strapi is on localhost Change `port` to the port number of Strapi, If Strapi is not on localhost but on a domain change the URL on row 12 to the URL for Strapi.
+If Strapi is on localhost Change `port` to the port number of Strapi, If Strapi is not on localhost but on a domain change the variable `liveURL` to the URL for Strapi.

 9. Run node create-script.js.
 Posts should be added in Strapi.

 10. Log in to the UI.

-Disallow public to post articles.
+    Go to Settings >> Users & Permissons Plugin >> Roles >> Public.

+    Under Permissions >> Application >> Article, uncheck "create".

+    Click Save.

 11. The Strapi app should now be up and running with a number of articles.